Student Wellbeing Advisor

 Helping Hands: one-to-one advice

 Helping Hands is a one-to-one service that gives you the opportunity to have an informal chat and seek advice.
-I offer this service by phone or Microsoft Teams each Wednesday.
+This service is available by phone or Microsoft Teams each Tuesday and Wednesday.
 Use the booking link to chose a date and time that suits you.

 Wellbeing Workshops: small groups